yonicd/Elections/README.md

 remove_geom(p,"point") #leaving only the trend on the plot
 ```

-  * Finally the plots can be viewed in English or Hebrew, and can be downloaded to you local computer using the download button.
+  * Finally the plots can be downloaded to your local computer using the download button.

 ## General Elections
   * A peak into the sentiment of the public on cross party polling.
 Democratic candidate vs Republican candidate.
 The plots are set up to show the republican spread (Republican Candidate - Democratic Candidate) on the y-axis.
-  * The top plot is a longterm overview of the spread distributions with boxplots, while the bottom poll gives a daily account of the spread per candidate over the last two weeks.
+  * The top plot is a longterm overview of the spread distributions with boxplots, while the bottom plot shows a daily account of the spread per candidate over the last two weeks.
 Both plots are split to National samples and State samples due to their heterogeneous nature.

 ![General Elections Trend](USA2016/shiny/www/GeneralElectionsMonthly.PNG)